TRAVEL TIPS

 Pink packaging of a grilled salmon cream cheese onigiri

-Sometimes new kinds of onigiri pop up in the convenience store rotation, like this grilled salmon cream cheese flavor I found at my local Lawson.
+Sometimes new kinds of onigiri pop up in the convenience store rotation, like this grilled salmon & cream cheese flavor from Lawson.

 It’s no crab (ahem, salmon) rangoon, as the cheese inside is inexplicably cubed, not creamy.
 But it’s a safe and palatable choice, so if you’re looking for a sweet onigiri filling, you could do worse than the ol’ seafood-and-cream-cheese standby.